 Among the primary benefits of smaller RVs is the ability to park anywhere and to easily navigate city streets and rugged rural terrain.

 However, larger rigs can be much more difficult to take to certain places.
-Our 43’ Class A hasn’t kept us away from too many places, but there are plenty of backcountry campsites, state/national park campgrounds, driveways, and streets where we literally wouldn’t be able to drive (let alone park), and we’d certainly prefer not to have to navigate tight city streets with our rig (imagine us trying to drive our motorhome on the narrow roads in the U.K.?!?!).
+Our 43’ Class A didn’t keep us away from too many places, but there are plenty of backcountry campsites, state/national park campgrounds, driveways, and streets where we literally couldn’t drive (let alone park), and we certainly would have preferred not to navigate tight city streets with our former rig.
+(Imagine us trying to drive our old Newmar motorhome on the narrow roads in the U.K.?!?!).

-We love going to the city, so we don’t let that stop us.
-But we use our toad, a Honda CR-V, to maneuver around busy city streets.
+We love going to the city, so we didn’t let that stop us.
+But we used our toad, a Honda CR-V, to maneuver around busy city streets.
 This brings us to the next point…

 No Need For a Toad